ganeshpatil0101/directmf/README.md

 8. Store fetch nav data to redux store and call api only once a day - Done
 9. Maintain a date that indicates when latest data pulled from api - Done
 10. Show Error popup when MfId Not Found
-11. Persist login, when minimizing app should not ask for login again
+11. Persist login, when minimizing app should not ask for login again - Done
 12.
 13.